cvishal-19/LSTM_Stockmodeling/README.md

 ## Getting Started

 1. Clone the repository to your local machine.
-2. Install the required Python libraries mentioned in the `requirements.txt` file.
-3. Run the app using `streamlit run app.py`.
+2. Run the app using `streamlit run app.py`.
-4. Input your preferred stock symbol and explore historical data and predictions.
+3. Input your preferred stock symbol and explore historical data and predictions.

 ## How It Works